 The swoony-worthy proposal where someone gets on his or her knee and asks their partner to marry them is one of those iconic moments you’ve probably thought about plenty of times.
 Since it’s the ultimate symbol of love showcased in romantic novels and rom-coms, there’s probably a good chance you’re considering incorporating it in your proposal.
 But is it necessary?
 And if so, which knee should you propose on?
 Here, we’ll break it all down, so you can pull off the perfect proposal.

-Before learning how to pull off a bent knee proposal, you’re probably wondering why it’s a tradition in the first place.
 The act dates back to the medieval days when knights would bow before noblewomen.
 Additionally, the celebrated gesture has been connected to prayer, submission, and respect.
 The famous “will you marry me” question, however, wasn’t added to the act until somewhat recently.

 It wasn’t until about a century ago that marriage was based upon love, intimacy, and mutual respect, and even more recently that marriage proposals and weddings became such an important part of modern marriages.
 For couples getting engaged prior to the 1960s, the “bended knee” aspect probably wasn’t a part of the proposal.
 Instead, casually asking the other person to get married was more the style.
 Prior to that, proposals and marriages weren’t even necessarily about love.
 Instead, they were more like business deals between families in order to gain power, money, and connections.